Connect with your members, even without in-person events.

 By Michelle Schweitz, Marketing Manager, Community Brands

-There’s no doubt that this year is different.
-Many of your in-person events are likely cancelled or postponed.
-But, your association can still celebrate important days, like Canada Day, with your members.
+Your association can, and should, celebrate important days, like Canada Day, with your members.
 In fact, you can use your online community to connect with more members than you would in person.

 Just think about it: Your online community is a convenient and dynamic place for your members to stay connected and share ideas with each other and your organization.
 So, why not use it to engage with your members on important days?